jason-sparc/TnS-Patricia-Trie/README.md

 &hellip;

-**A complete documentation** of the algorithm, why the algorithm, and the source **is not yet available, for now.** Well I guess, you could study the diagram above with the source code to get an idea of how internal things works.
+Unless there is demand, **a complete documentation** of the algorithm, why the algorithm, and the source **is not yet available, for now.** Well I guess, you could study the diagram above with the source code to get an idea of how internal things works.

 --------------------------------------------
 I am also working on a much efficient (re)implementation of everything, I'll make it available when it's ready.